tuan-nguye/Organizer/README.md

 `organizer init 500`

-Then, copy any files you want into the repository located in the current working directory by using the 'organizer' command and including the directory to the source.
+Then, copy any files you want into the repository, located in the current working directory, by using the 'organizer' command and including the directory to the source.

 `organizer organize path/to/source`